ITV News Channel TV

-ITV News Channel TV (referred to as ITV News on Channel on air) is a British television news service for the Channel Islands broadcast and produced by ITV Channel.
+ITV News Channel TV (referred to as ITV News on Channel on air) is a television news service for the Channel Islands broadcast and produced by ITV Channel Television.

-Overview

 ITV News has its main Channel Islands newsroom in Jersey as well as a smaller bureau in Guernsey, both with reporters and camera crews working seven days a week.
 The station also has freelance video journalists based on the smaller islands of Alderney and Sark.

-There are currently six Channel TV news bulletins produced on weekdays: three during Good Morning Britain (branded as Good Morning Channel on air), a lunchtime news update, the main 6pm evening news (previously called Channel Report) and a shorter late news bulletin after the ITV News at Ten.
+There are currently six ITV Channel TV news bulletins produced on weekdays: three during Good Morning Britain (branded as Good Morning Channel on air), an update after the ITV Lunchtime News, the main 6pm programme which precedes the ITV Evening News, and a late news bulletin after ITV News at Ten.

 There are also two weekend news updates, broadcast early evening on Saturdays and Sundays.

+Its main competitor is BBC Channel Islands News.

 Production

 Studios

-Channel's news programmes are presented from the ITV Channel studios at Castle Quay in St. Helier, Jersey.
+Channel's news programmes are presented from the ITV Channel TV studios at Castle Quay in St Helier, Jersey.
 There is also a smaller Guernsey studio in St Sampson which is used for live interviews or pre-recorded segments.

-The main Channel Report studio was previously based at La Pouquelaye in the north of St. Helier.
+The main Channel Report studio was previously based at La Pouquelaye in the north of St Helier.

 Identity

-Although Channel Television remained independently owned until 2011, during the 2000s, Channel Report adopted a localised version of the titles, graphics and music used by ITV Plc-produced regional news programmes.
+Although Channel Television remained independently owned until 2011, during the 2000s, Channel Report adopted a localised version of the titles, graphics and music used by ITV plc-produced regional news programmes.

-When the Channel Report name was dropped in January 2013 to bring it in line with the other ITV regional programmes, the historical 'Channel TV' name was retained in order to distinguish between the Channel Islands' news service and the 24-hour ITV News Channel that was previously run by ITN between 2000 and 2005.
+When the Channel Report name was dropped in January 2013 to bring it in line with the other ITV regional programmes, the historical "Channel TV" name was retained in order to distinguish between the Channel Islands' news service and the 24-hour ITV News Channel that was previously run by ITN between 2000 and 2005.

-Since the rebrand, presenters refer to the programme on air as ITV News on Channel or ITV News in the Channel Islands.
+Since the rebrand, presenters refer to the programme on air as "ITV News on Channel" or "ITV News in the Channel Islands".

 Transmission

-ITV News Channel TV, and all of Channel's other local programmes, have been produced in 1080i HD since production moved to Castle Quay in 2015.
-However, as of 2022 viewers in the region can still only watch in 576i standard definition over Freeview & Sky.
+ITV News Channel TV, and all of ITV Channel TV's other local programmes, have been produced in 1080i HD since production moved to Castle Quay in 2015.
+However, until December 2023 viewers in the region were only able to watch in 576i standard definition on Freeview and Sky.

-Channel publishes the HD version of its nightly news programme on ITV.com shortly after broadcast, making it available to watch for 24 hours.
+Channel publishes the HD version of its nightly news programme on itv.com shortly after broadcast, making it available to watch for 24 hours.

 It also occasionally simulcasts the programme online using Facebook Live, as it does with other special regional programmes to avoid disrupting the network ITV schedule.